 We work with agencies to plan for accommodation needs and opportunities in the regions, and outer metro areas.
 This includes using data including future lease expiries, against accommodation opportunities that exist, and alignment with the expectations for government office accommodation.

-One of the first projects under the revised mandate for government property is looking at opportunities for government accommodation in the Wellington regions.
+One of the first projects under the revised mandate for government property is looking at opportunities in the Wellington regions.

 The aim is to co-locate a number of agencies in suitable accommodation in the Wellington regions to support future government agency growth, modern working including IT capability, and for resiliency planning for big things like natural disasters, and smaller things like commuter disruption.

-The process to look at options for government office space in the wider Wellington region areas of Hutt Valley, Kapiti, or Porirua city will undertake a two stage procurement process, including approvals via a formal business case process.
-The first stage, Registrations of Interest, process was held in August 2019.
+The process looks at options in the wider Wellington region areas of Hutt Valley, Kapiti, or Porirua city.
+The first stage, Registrations of Interest, was held in August 2019.

 If you have questions or an agency interest in this this project, please email us.